-THE BAND The band was formed in 2006 after Ranger and Michael returned from the Django Reinhardt festival in Samois, France.
-In the years since, the band has released 3 CDs and played at about 400 shows, including summer concerts, festivals, dances, art openings, and weddings.
+THE BAND Ranger and his father Michael formed Ranger and the "Re-Arrangers" in 2006, after returning from the Django Reinhardt festival in Samois, France.
+In the years since, the band has released 3 CDs and played over 400 shows, including summer concerts, festivals, dances, art openings, and weddings.

 Violinist RANGER SCIACCA “At the heart of their sound is Ranger Sciacca's sweet violin playing… his sense of melody and daring improvisations” (World Rhythm Webzine, August 2007) Ranger began playing violin at the age of six.
 He followed two parallel tracks of study--fiddle tunes with renowned Seattle fiddler Stuart Williams, and classical improvisation with Alice Kanack, an internationally-known violinist and author.
 A chance encounter with a CD of violin jazz ignited Ranger’s interest in the playing of Joe Venuti, Stuff Smith, Stephane Grappelli and Django Reinhardt.
 Ranger’s playing draws from all the genres he has studied, and, according to one reviewer, “features frantic staccato runs, pizzicato plucking that keeps one on the edge and an overall sense of tone that reveals many shades and moods.”

 Bassist TODD HOUGHTON began performing, teaching, and producing music in the early 1960’s in Colorado.
 He has played guitar, bass and keyboards in jazz, folk, rock and C&W groups since then.
 He has composed for commercials, films and live theater.
 In addition to his private students and independent studio work, Todd has hosted an “open mic” on Bainbridge Island, Washington since 1993.
 Blind since the age of seven, Todd is an advisor to Jack Straw Production’s Blind Youth Audio Project.